ExLibrisGroup/alma-scheduler/primo-explore-appointment-scheduler/readme.md

 # primo-explore-appointment-scheduler
 Adds a widget in Primo account overview screen to allow patrons to manage their appointments made with the [Alma Appointment Scheduler Cloud App](https://developers.exlibrisgroup.com/appcenter/appointment-scheduler/).
+This add-on is also available in [Primo Studio](http://primo-studio.exlibrisgroup.com).

 ## Features
 * View/cancel existing appointments